 - 2.10 All Local Plan or SPD public consultations will be for a minimum of 6 weeks: - We will publish information and documents on the Council's website - We will notify appropriate organisations and individuals of any consultation events electronically or where a person does not have an email address, letters will be sent to them. - We will publicise consultations where necessary by methods such as leaflets, posters, displays and newspaper notices. - Copies of consultation documents will be available for the public to view at specified locations.
-Currently the list includes: - Town and parish council offices that open to the public: Berkeley, Cainscross, Cam, Chalford, Dursley, Minchinhampton, Nailsworth, Painswick, Rodborough, Stonehouse, Stroud, Upton St Leonards, Wotton-under-Edge - Public libraries at Berkeley, Brockworth, Dursley, Nailsworth, Minchinhampton, Miserden, Quedgeley, Stonehouse, Stroud, Wotton-under-Edge - Stroud District Council, Ebley Mill reception there are computers for public internet access here as well - The Tourist Information Centre at the Subscription Rooms, Stroud - 2.11 There are many different ways to encourage local participation.
+Currently the list includes: - Town and parish council offices that open to the public: Berkeley, Cainscross, Cam, Chalford, Dursley, Minchinhampton, Nailsworth, Painswick, Rodborough, Stonehouse, Stroud, Upton St Leonards, Wotton-under-Edge - Public libraries at Berkeley, Brockworth, Dursley, Nailsworth, Minchinhampton, Miserden, Quedgeley, Stonehouse, Stroud, Wottonunder-Edge - Stroud District Council, Ebley Mill reception there are computers for public internet access here as well - NOTE: The deletion of the above text relating to copies of documents at specific locations will remain as long as the Government's changes to local plan regulations under the Coronavirus Act 2020 remain in place. - 2.11 There are many different ways to encourage local participation.
 In order to widen the involvement of the community, and especially in engaging and consulting with hard to engage or reach groups, we will use a variety of methods and techniques to reach the intended audience.
+During the Covid-19 pandemic all methods need to reflect Government legislation and guidance on social distancing and best practice.
 We will tailor the methods to the specific stage of preparation.
-Examples of this involvement menu are set out below: - electronically via the Council's website - at specific exhibitions of planning proposals or attending public events - by e-mailing/texting to registered interest groups and individuals - by holding conferences or workshops e.g. planning for real exercises - by establishing discussion or focus groups - through face to face meetings with groups or individuals as required. - 2.12 Following the close of public consultations we will: - publish comments received as soon as possible - explain how these comments have been taken into account - set out the next steps
+Examples of this involvement menu are set out below: - electronically via the Council's website - at specific exhibitions of planning proposals or attending public events - by e-mailing/texting to registered interest groups and individuals - by holding online conferences or workshops e.g. planning for real exercises - by establishing online discussion or focus groups

+- through online face to face meetings with groups or individuals as required. - 2.11a Online engagement methods are positively supported, including use of the Council's website, online questionnaires, online meetings and social media.
+However, we will take reasonable steps to ensure sections of the community that don't have internet access are involved and their views are captured. - 2.12 Following the close of public consultations we will: - publish comments received as soon as possible - explain how these comments have been taken into account - set out the next steps